gmr/queries/README.rst

 Using the queries.Session class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To execute queries or call stored procedures, you start by creating an instance of the :py:class:`queries.Session` class.
+To execute queries or call stored procedures, you start by creating an instance of the ``queries.Session`` class.
 It can act as a context manager, meaning you can use it with the ``with`` keyword and it will take care of cleaning up after itself.
-For more information on the ``with`` keyword and context managers, see :pep:`343`.
+For more information on the ``with`` keyword and context managers, see PEP343_.

-In addition to both the :py:meth:`queries.Session.query` and :py:meth:`queries.Session.callproc` methods that are similar to the simple API methods, the :py:class:`queries.Session` class provides access to the psycopg2 :py:class:`~psycopg2.extensions.connection` and :py:class:`~psycopg2.extensions.cursor`  objects.
-It also provides methods for managing transactions and to the
+In addition to both the ``queries.Session.query`` and ``queries.Session.callproc`` methods that are similar to the simple API methods, the ``queries.Session`` class provides access to the psycopg2 connection and cursor objects.
+It also provides methods for managing transactions and to the `LISTEN/NOTIFY <http://www.postgresql.org/docs/9.3/static/sql-listen.html>`_ functionality provided by PostgreSQL.
-`LISTEN/NOTIFY <http://www.postgresql.org/docs/9.3/static/sql-listen.html>`_
-functionality provided by PostgreSQL.